Beatus map

-The Beatus Map or Beatine Map is one of the most significant cartographic works of the European Early Middle Ages: It was originally drawn by the Spanish monk Beatus of Liébana, based on the accounts given by Isidore of Seville, Ptolemy and the Bible.
+The Beatus map or Beatine map is one of the most significant cartographic works of the European Early Middle Ages.
+It was originally drawn by the Spanish monk Beatus of Liébana, based on the accounts given by Isidore of Seville, Ptolemy and the Hebrew Bible.
 Although the original manuscript is lost, there remain several copies extant, which retain a high fidelity with respect to the original.

-The Map is shown in the prologue of the second book of Beatus' work Commentary on the Apocalypse.
-Its main goal is not to depict a cartographically exact depiction of the world and its continents, but to illustrate the primitive Diaspora of the Apostles.
+The map is shown in the prologue of the second book of Beatus' work Commentary on the Apocalypse.
+Its main goal is not to show a cartographically exact depiction of the world and its continents, but to illustrate the initial dispersion of the Apostles.

-The European World View in the High Middle Ages
+The European world view in the Early Middle Ages

 According to the descriptions from the Book of Genesis (which was one of the main sources for Beatus), the Earth was thought to be a flat plane, and sustained the vault of heaven, where the Sun, the Moon, and other minor luminaries like planets and stars, moved.
 There were two water masses.
 The waters above the firmament were contained by the vault of heaven and occasionally fell to Earth in as rain, when the floodgates opened.
 The waters below, fed the rivers, the streams and the great salt water masses.